ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab3.md

 2\.
 Add the **GetHTTP** processor and drag it to the place where the previous three processors were located.
 Connect GetHTTP to EvaluateXPath processor located above SplitXML.
 When the Create Connection window appears, select **success** checkbox.
 Click **Apply**.

 3\.
 Open GetHTTP Config Property Tab window.
 We will need to copy and paste Nextbus XML Live Feed URL into the property value.
-Add the property listed in Table 1.
+Add the property listed in **Table 1**.

 **Table 1:** Update GetHTTP Properties Tab